UVASGD/sgd-docs/uva/constitution.md

 5. **INTERNAL RELATIONS**: The internal relations officer shall communicate with membership about all club events via email.
 The internal relations officer is also responsible for planning the logistics of all club events, including specific scheduling and room reservations.
 The internal relations officer is also responsible for maintaining contacts with other University of Virginia organization.
 6. **WEBMASTER**: The Webmaster is responsible for maintaining the SGD website and documenting club activity via photographs or video and blog posts.

 Voting officer positions may be added or removed by a unanimous vote of the executive board.
-Any changes made in this way will take effect when the next year’s executive board stands for election.
+Any changes made in this way will take effect when the next year's executive board stands for election.

 The responsibilities of voting officers may be changed by a unanimous vote of the executive board, effective immediately.

 Any officer (voting or non-voting) may be impeached at any time by any other officer, in accordance with the following procedure: the PROSECUTING OFFICER, who is the officer who wishes to impeach, must provide justification to the entire executive board of the unsuitableness of the DEFENDANT OFFICER for carrying out his or her duties.
 The defendant officer must be present for this justification.
-Following the prosecution’s justification, the defendant officer is given the opportunity to offer a rebuttal.
+Following the prosecution's justification, the defendant officer is given the opportunity to offer a rebuttal.
 A vote is then called.
 The defendant officer may request a recess of up to one hour before this vote is held.
 The vote requires a unanimous less one vote to impeach the defendant officer.
 If this succeeds, the defendant is removed from his or her position immediately and the President may nominate another member to fill in until the next election.
 This nominee must be confirmed by a simple majority vote of the remaining voting officers.
 In the event that the impeachment vote fails, the prosecuting officer may not attempt to impeach any other officer until his or her term has ended.

 The following is an enumeration of non-voting officers.
 These positions may be changed at any time by the executive board with a simple majority vote.
 Those changes must be reflected here.